Pelosi's Nine Impeachment Managers Hope To 'Finish The Job'

 REP. ERIC SWALWELL, CALIFORNIA

 Swalwell also serves on the Intelligence and Judiciary panels and was deeply involved in congressional probes of Trumps Russian ties.
-A former prosecutor, he briefly ran for president last year.
+A former prosecutor, he briefly ran for president in 2019.

 The case that I think resonates the most with the American people and hopefully the Senate is that our American president incited our fellow citizens to attack our Capitol on a day where we were counting electoral votes, and that this was not a spontaneous call to action by the president at the rally, Swalwell said.